martineghiazaryan/airbus_case_study/README.md

 - The `test_v2` folder contains jpg images in the public test set.
 - The `train_ship_segmentations_v2.csv` file provides the run-length encoded pixel locations of the ship for the training images.

+The dataframe has two columns.
+The first column is the `ImageId` which basically has the image names as strings and the second column is the `EncodedPixels` which is the rle-encoded coordinates of the ship present in the images.
+RLE is run-length encoding.
+It is used to encode the location of foreground objects in segmentation.
+Instead of outputting a mask image, you give a list of start pixels and how many pixels after each of those starts is included in the mask.

+The images are of resultion 768x768 pixels.

 The images were acquired by Airbus' Pleiades satellites, which are capable of detailed imaging with a resolution of up to 0.5 meters.

 Each image can contain multiple ships or no ships at all, and the task is to identify the presence of ships in these images and also locate them.
 For more detailed information about the dataset, please refer to the competition's [official webpage](https://www.kaggle.com/c/airbus-ship-detection/data).